To amend the Internal Revenue Code of 1986 to allow the expensing of certain real property.

 Length: 6 pages

-This bill was introduced on April 24, 2008, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 24, 2008, in a previous session of Congress, but it did not receive a vote.

 Apr 24, 2008